deltachat/deltachat-pages/en/help.md

 - As an alternative, you can also "Mute" a group - doing so means you get all messages and can still write, but are no longer notified of any new messages.

-### What do the ticks shown beside outgoing messages mean?

-- **One tick** means that the message was sent successfully to your provider.
-- **Two ticks** mean that at least one recipient's device reported back to having received the message.
-- Recipients may have disabled read-receipts, so even if you see only one tick, the message may have been read.
-- The other way round, two ticks do not automatically mean that a human has read or understood the message ;)

 ## Instant message delivery and Push Notifications {#instant-delivery}